 Thankfully, both of those bases are covered in the list below, so there should hopefully be something for everyone.
 If you're interested in discovering what Elac has to offer then please, read on.

-Their predecessors (the B5.2s, positioned below) won a coveted What Hi-Fi Award in 2019, and we're pleased to say the new model doesn't disappoint.
+Their predecessors (the B5.2, positioned below) won a coveted What Hi-Fi Award in 2019, and we're pleased to say the new model doesn't disappoint.

-They use a larger, 16.5cm version of their mid/bass unit, so you get the same new blend of materials and the same reduced levels of distortion.
+They use a larger, 16.5cm version of their mid/bass unit, so you get the same blend of materials and the same reduced levels of distortion.

 And while they might look understated, they're solidly built and reassuringly well made.
-The bigger cabinets, aided by that sizeable reflex port, predictably offer a good deal more bass weight than the B5.2s, but they still refuse to overstretch.
+The bigger cabinets, aided by that sizeable reflex port, predictably offer a good deal more bass weight than the B5.2, but they still refuse to overstretch.
 They deliver an open and balanced sound that can reach high and deliver ample bass without issue.

-The Elacs sound rhythmic and punchy, with plenty of weight but nimble with it.
+The B6.2 sound rhythmic and punchy, with plenty of weight but nimble with it.
 They take what we loved about their Award-winning siblings and build on it with an even fuller-bodied and more mature presentation.
 And for that, we commend them.

 Read the full Elac Debut 2.0 B6.2 review

 The B5.2 are a big improvement on the original Elac B5 – in fact, almost everything about them has changed.
 The cabinet is taller, narrower and deeper, which makes them look more modern and less obtrusive.
 The 5.25cm mid/bass unit is new, while the bass reflex port has moved, and the tweeter has a new design too.

-These changes aren't purely cosmetic, though - they make a real difference to performance.
-Dense instrumentation and complex rhythms pose no problem, as they deliver sound with precision and cohesion that’s rare for this level.
+These changes aren't purely cosmetic – they make a real difference to performance.
+Dense instrumentation and complex rhythms pose no problem, as they deliver sound with precision and a cohesion that’s rare for this level.